chengjunfu/DFS-BFS/README.md

-# DFS-BFS
+# DFS-BFS - ChatGPT:

-you are computer science experienced instructor, can you please tell me the difference between DFS and BFS algorithm?
+You are computer science experienced instructor, can you please tell me the difference between DFS and BFS algorithm?

 ChatGPT
 Certainly!
 DFS (Depth-First Search) and BFS (Breadth-First Search) are two fundamental graph traversal algorithms used in computer science.
 They are both used to explore or search through nodes or vertices in a graph, but they differ in the order in which they visit the nodes.